 Before beginning your search for broadcasting degree programs abroad, you have to answer this simple question: is broadcasting right for you?
-It is a challenging and competitive field, yet it can be extremely rewarding and fulfilling.
-Like in every field of study, you must make sure you are ready to handle the demands of a future career in broadcast.
+Broadcasting is a challenging and competitive field, but it can be extremely rewarding and fulfilling.
+As in every field of study, you must make sure you are ready to handle the demands of a future career in broadcast.

-International students who study broadcasting oftentimes find programs that are tailored to fit what every student needs to pursue a career in broadcast: experience.
+International students who study broadcasting should find programs that offer hands-on experience in the field.
 Many universities offer students real-world experience in student-produced radio and television stations.
-In this field, hands-on training and workplace experience, is a must to be successful upon graduation!
+In this field, hands-on training and workplace experience is a must to be successful following graduation!

 Students who study abroad in journalism must be prepared to jump into the action right away.
 To see if a career in broadcast is right for you, ask yourself the following questions.
 Can you…

 Meet strict deadlines?

 Whether you’re the reporter on the field or the producer in the newsroom, there will always be a time crunch when it comes to working in broadcast journalism.
 The news is unpredictable; you never know what to expect out of your day.
 You should just know that sooner-or-later in your day, you will be rushing.
 Sometimes reporters need to travel far away to cover a story, and get back to the station with enough time to write and edit the video.
 Producers must make sure they’re putting out the most recent and important news, and sometimes this means changing the queue with seconds to spare.